karsany/springmvc-archetype/README.md

 Spring MVC archetype for Maven
 ==============================

-This is a simple archetype for generating a new Spring startner project.
+This is a simple archetype for generating a new Spring starter project.

 Installation and usage
 ----------------------